Through the Wildwood

 May 11, 2022

 This Focaccia is completely customizable.
-You can add whatever seasonal toppings you have on hand to go with almost any meal.
+You can add any seasonal toppings you have on hand.
 For this recipe, I chose to add sundried tomatoes, feta, and kosher salt but you can really get creative with it and add whatever you like.

 My favorite focaccia topping ideas: